 Key actions: Clears Heat and Fire from the Liver and Gallbladder.
 Clears and drains Damp-Heat from the Lower Burner.

-Long Dan Xie Gan Tang is a 10-ingredient Chinese Medicine formula with Chinese Gentian (Long Dan Cao) as a principal ingredient.
+Long Dan Xie Gan Tang is a 10-ingredient Chinese Medicine formula.
 Invented in 1682 AD, it belongs to the category of formulas that clear Heat from the Organs.